mainmatter/gerust/site/docs/architecture/the-web-crate.md

 ### Test Helpers

-The `web` crate has a feature `test-helpers` that is off by default bun on when running tests.
+The `web` crate has a feature `test-helpers` that is off by default but on when running tests.
 Behind the feature flag is the `test_helpers` module that contains a number of extensions for e.g. `axum::Router` that allow for a simple way of making requests to the app in tests, e.g.:

 ```rust
 let response = context